mrcavalcanti/mosaicoo/docs/sources/panels/standard-field-definitions.md

 ## No value

-Enter what Grafana should display if the field value is empty or null.
+Enter what Mosaicoo should display if the field value is empty or null.
 The default value is a hyphen (-).

 ## Unit